-I have heard it taught in the past that as one dispensation passes away and the next one comes forth, that somehow those dispensations can and do "meld together" or "overlap."
-Now "spiritually speaking" I can understand a certain aspect of that thinking.
-That is to say the Bible does teach us that things are brought forth in the spiritual (heavenly) realm before they come forth in the natural (earthly) realm.
-However that principle –although true– is another matter altogether and we want to compare apples to apples here.
+I have heard it taught in the past that as one of the major dispensations above pass away and the next one comes forth, that somehow those dispensations can and do "meld together" or "overlap."
+Now it's true that some of the "minor" dispensations (judges, kings, prophets, etc.) did run concurrently with other dispensations, especially with the Law.
+Howbeit "spiritually speaking" there is even a certain aspect of that thinking that is correct because peoples hearts and minds don't always keep up with GOD'S appointed times.
+Furthermore, the Bible does teach us that things are brought forth in the spiritual (heavenly) realm before they come forth in the natural (earthly) realm.
+However those principles –although true– are another matter altogether and we want to compare apples to apples here.
+That is why this teaching will focus more on the last three major feast days or dispensations as found in the Bible.

-Now some have said since Jesus ministered while the "dispensation of the Law" was still in effect, that this in some way proves "the Law" overlapped into "the Church age" and visa versa.
-Howbeit many of the lesser Old Testament dispensations did run concurrently with each other (especially the law) once they began.
-Nevertheless the "indwelling" presence of the Holy Spirit was not given to the Church "corporately" (John 7:39, 14:17) until "after" Jesus resurrected and was glorified (John 20:22), which after all is the very essences of and for the dispensation of Grace.
+Now some have said since Jesus ministered while the "dispensation of the Law" was still in effect, and that this in some way proves "the Law" overlapped into "the Church age/Pentecost" and visa versa.
+Howbeit as previously mentioned many of the lesser Old Testament dispensations did begin or end while another was operating.
+Nevertheless, as for the Law vs. Pentecost, the "indwelling" presence of the Holy Spirit, which after all is the very essences of the dispensation of Grace, was not given to the Church "corporately" (John 7:39, 14:17), until "after" Jesus resurrected and was glorified.

 "For this is the covenant that I will make with the house of Israel after those days, saith the Lord; I will put my laws into their mind, and write them in their hearts: and I will be to them a God, and they shall be to me a people: And they shall not teach every man his neighbour, and every man his brother, saying, Know the Lord: for all shall know me, from the least to the greatest.
 For I will be merciful to their unrighteousness, and their sins and their iniquities will I remember no more.
 In that he saith, A new covenant, he hath made the first old.
 Now that which decayeth and waxeth old is ready to vanish away."
 Hebrews 8:10-13

-Apparently those who believe that all dispensations –great and small– must "overlap," want to equate Jesus' ministry (His miracles, teachings, and showing forth of mercy) as the start of the Church age and grace.
+Apparently those who believe that "all" dispensations (small and great) must overlap, want to equate Jesus' ministry (His miracles, teachings, and showing forth of mercy) as the start of the Church age and grace.
 Yet at the same time the Law proper was still being observed, even by Jesus Himself.
 I believe most of the confusion with this doctrine comes simply from not fully understanding what constitutes each dispensation.
-As previously stated the fact that Jesus performed some miracles and taught on the grace of God did in no way "begin" the dispensation of grace.
-What began the time period we call "grace" was when the Holy Spirit was given to the Church corporately.
-Which means the actual moment the "third temple/the Church age" was first corporately recognized or as Acts 2:1 says, "was fully come," was when the tongues of flame alighted on the heads of those in the upper room.
-So what I am saying here is this, there can be a "prophesying" and even a foretaste of what the next dispensation has in store, but there are exact points (events) mentioned in the Bible that clearly distinguish the beginning and end of at least the last three major time periods or dispensations that are mentioned in the Bible; that is if you know what you are looking for.
+As previously stated, the fact that Jesus performed some miracles and taught on the grace of God did in no way "begin" the dispensation of grace.
+What began the time period we call "grace," was when the Holy Spirit was given to the Church corporately at Pentecost.
+That means the actual moment the "third temple/the Church age" was first corporately recognized, or as Acts 2:1 says, "was fully come," was when the tongues of flame alighted on the heads of those in the upper room.
+So what I'm trying to say here is this; there can be a "prophesying" and even a foretaste of what the next dispensation has in store, but there are exact points (events) mentioned in the Bible that clearly distinguish the beginning and end of at least the last three major time periods or dispensations that are mentioned in the Bible; that is if you know what you are looking for.
+The days of creation and the seventh day/millennium are even more segregated from each other.
+This fact is very important when distinguishing the the end of the sixth and the beginning of the seventh millenniums as far as prophecies and chronology goes.

-There is yet another thought to consider in this matter concerning dispensational parameters and that is this: most everything Jesus did while He ministered had already been done in like manner by many of the Old Testament saints and prophets.
-So could one say that "the dispensation of grace" started when the "manna fell," the "red sea split," or people were "healed" by the word of the prophet?
+There's yet another thought to consider in this matter concerning dispensational parameters and that is this: most everything Jesus did while He ministered, had already been done in like manner by many of the Old Testament saints and prophets.
+So could we say that "the dispensation of grace" started when the "manna fell," the "red sea split," or people were "healed" by the word of the prophet?
 How about when Elisha raised the Shunammite's son "from the dead" in 2-Kings 4?
-Then there are all the teachings, prophesies, and psalms proclaiming God's love, and yes, even "the grace" and mercy He would extend towards the Gentiles and His own backslidden people in the days to come.
-Now the fact remains those events took place hundreds and thousands of years before "Pentecost was fully come."
-As a matter of fact, during "the dispensation of the Law" the LORD GOD had also (just like Jesus) proclaimed in Jeremiah 31:33-34 the "new covenant" He would make with all nations through His Son's blood .
+Then there are all the Old Testament teachings, prophesies, and psalms, all proclaiming God's love, and yes, even "the grace" and mercy He would extend towards the Gentiles and His own backslidden people in the days to come.
+Now the fact remains, those events took place hundreds and some thousands of years before "Pentecost was fully come."
+As a matter of fact, during "the dispensation of the Law" the LORD GOD had also (just like Jesus) proclaimed in Jeremiah 31:33-34 the "new covenant" He would make with all nations through His Son's blood.

-I believe you will come to learn that the Bible has given us certain parameters by which we can define and identify many of these dispensations and time-periods so we could know "the time of our visitation" (see Luke 19:44 below).
-If this was not true nobody would know what "signs of the time" to watch for as we are commanded to do by the LORD.
+I believe you will come to learn that the Bible has given us certain parameters by which we can define and identify many of these dispensations and time-periods so we could "know the time of our visitation" (see Luke 19:44 below).
+If this was not true, nobody would know what "signs of the time" to watch for, as we are commanded to do by the LORD.
 Our GOD is not a God of confusion; He does not promote "fuzzy math," that is when it comes to "knowing the time."
-He has provided the understanding to many of the prophetic time periods and what was once previously hid was to be released at the "time of the end," the time we are now walking in brethren:
+GOD has truly provided the understanding to "when...," to many of the prophetic time periods, and what was once previously hid, was to be released at the "time of the end," the time we are now walking in brethren:

 "In the first year of his reign I Daniel understood by books the number of the years, whereof the word of the LORD came to Jeremiah the prophet, that he would accomplish seventy years in the desolations of Jerusalem."
 Daniel 9:2